flutter/website/src/docs/cookbook/testing/integration/profiling.md

 // understand.
 final summary = new TimelineSummary.summarize(timeline);

-// Then, save the summary to disk summary.writeSummaryToFile('scrolling_summary', pretty: true);
+// Then, save the summary to disk. summary.writeSummaryToFile('scrolling_summary', pretty: true);

 // Optionally, write the entire timeline to disk in a json format.
 This